affecture

 Overview

-I was hired by Affecture as a product designer where I worked for three months to fine-tune and redesign aspects of their branding as a solo designer to improve client acquisition.
+I was hired by Affecture as a product designer to redesign aspects of their branding and website to improve client acquisition.
 My primary focus was redesigning their website.

 Here is a side-by-side of Affecture's old website next to my redesign.
 Let me walk you through how I got there.